Shared Savings Program

 The Shared Savings Program Fast Facts are an annual collection of data that illustrate facts about the Shared Savings Program ACOs such as, where ACOs are located, ACO composition, payment characteristics, beneficiary population demographics, and the risk profile of the ACO beneficiary population.
 This compilation of information provides an aggregate look at the composition of all ACOs, not specific ACOs.
-To learn more about the Shared Savings Program ACOs, click on one of the two links below.
+To learn more about the Shared Savings Program ACOs, click on the link below.

 Shared Savings Program Fact Sheets

 To explore more information about the Shared Savings Program, click on the collection of fact sheets below.

 - Summary of the June 2015 Final Rule Provisions for Accountable Care Organizations (ACOs) under the Medicare Shared Savings Program [PDF, 451KB]

 - Accountable Care Organizations: What Providers Need to Know [PDF, 593KB]

 - Medicare Shared Savings Program and Rural Providers, Fact Sheet (March 2016) [PDF, 521KB]

 - Improving Quality of Care for Medicare Patients: Accountable Care Organizations, Fact Sheet (March 2016) [PDF, 595KB]

 Shared Savings Program Publicly Available ACO Data and ACO Performance Data

 CMS makes data on Shared Savings Program Accountable Care Organizations (ACOs) publicly available through a number of resources.
 The guide “ Medicare Shared Savings Program: Publicly available ACO data and ACO performance data sources maintained by CMS [PDF, 176KB] ” includes descriptions of these data sources and links to where to access the most recently available data.